 These are good for general questions such as the attendee demographics: age, gender, location, employment or marital status.

-Please note that while these answers can be quite useful for the future marketing strategy, not everyone will be comfortable sharing personal information with you.
+Please note that while these answers can be pretty helpful for future marketing strategy, not everyone will be comfortable sharing personal information with you.

 It’s your attendees’ right not to disclose their private data – and you should respect that.
 Such questions should always be optional, no matter how helpful the answers could be.